As an Amazon Associate we earn from qualifying purchases.

 What is the Value Chain?

 Value chains integrate a variety of supply chain activities throughout your product or service's lifecycle, such as determining customer needs, production, distribution, marketing and after-sales service.

 While supply chains and value chains are similar in nature, there are, however, several critical differences.

 For instance, your value chain takes into consideration the full range of activities undertaken to bring a product or service from conception to delivery.
 These include the specific materials involved in product design, research and development, where the product is manufactured, transportation logistics as well as advertising.
 Even the work of IT experts, accountants and lawyers, who help make a product possible, are taken into consideration.

 A Breakdown of Porter's Value Chain

-In his book, Competitive Advantage: Creating and Sustaining Superior Performance, Porter states that: "competitive advantage cannot be understood by looking at a firm as a whole.
+In his book, Competitive Advantage, Porter states that: "competitive advantage cannot be understood by looking at a firm as a whole.
 It stems from the many discrete activities a firm performs in designing, producing, marketing, delivering and support its product."

 Porter's Value Chain focuses on systems and how inputs are changed into outputs.
 Using this viewpoint, he describes a chain of activities that are common to all businesses, dividing them into two types of activities: primary activities and support activities, as outlined below: